 A real wood floor adds a truly beautiful style and feel to any space.
 But keeping that floor clean is essential for protecting it and extending its longevity.
 The colour and appearance of the wood will naturally slowly shift, but it’s important to ensure this only happens as a result of natural ageing, and not as a result of damage caused by poor maintenance.

-General wood floor cleaning tips
+general wood floor

 - Ensure you have good quality doormats at all entrances to your house, preferably made from coir matting, to catch as much dirt as possible before it enters your home.